flatscrew/rasterflow-docs/content/2.operations/compositors/add.md

 ---
 title: Add
-description: Math operation add, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
-The result is the evaluation of the expression result = input + value
+description: "Math operation add, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
+The result is the evaluation of the expression result = input + value"
 links:
   - label: "gegl:add"
     to: "https://gegl.org/operations/gegl-add"